annoyingmouse/ExamPreparationjQueryTool/README.md

 }
 ```

-Then you can click the "Get Custom" button on the top right to access the new files.
+~Then you can click the "Get Custom" button on the top right to access the new files.~ If you've downloaded this and then added the custom.json file you'll need to refresh the page, the new exams should be available in the top right via a dropdown.

 Also added a hint button for those who might need a little help.
-The hint emboldens the label for the correct answer, it won't remove the hint unless the page is reloaded... just so you'll know what you needed help with ;-)
+The hint ~emboldens~ Italicises the label of the correct answer, it won't remove the hint unless the ~page is reloaded~ the reset button at the bottom of the page is clicked. ~just so you'll know what you needed help with ;-)~

 ##Usage##

-You can run this after downloading but at present it will only work on [FireFox](https://www.mozilla.org/en-GB/firefox/new/) as it's pulling files from a CDN and Chrome _et al_ aren't all that keen on you loading external resources for a local file unless you're running it from a local server such as [XAMPP](https://www.apachefriends.org/index.html).
-As such it might be easier just to install FireFox.
+~You can run this after downloading but at present it will only work on [FireFox](https://www.mozilla.org/en-GB/firefox/new/) as it's pulling files from a CDN and Chrome _et al_ aren't all that keen on you loading external resources for a local file unless you're running it from a local server such as [XAMPP](https://www.apachefriends.org/index.html).
+As such it might be easier just to install FireFox.~

+The best way to run this if you don't have access to a server is to open the directory in [Brackets](http://brackets.io/) and use Live preview.

 Should you have you own set of json files then please just add them to the root directory (i.e. the directory where index.html is) and click the "Get Custom" button.